HSU-HPC/BERT/README.md

   The value of this parameter will be ignored, if `method!="ComBat"`.
 - `qualitycontrol`: A boolean to (de)activate the ASW computation.
 Deactivating the ASW computations accelerates the computations.
 - `verify`: A boolean to (de)activate the initial format check of the input data.
 Deactivating this verification step accelerates the computations.
 - `cores`: The number of cores (processes) to use for parallel adjustment.
 Increasing this parameter can speed up the batch effect adjustment considerably, in particular for large datasets.
 If possible, the processes are spawned by forking -- otherwise, BERT uses `PSOCKCluster`.
-For typical commodity hardware a value between $2$ and $4$ is a reasonable choice.
+A value between $2$ and $4$ is a reasonable choice for typical commodity hardware.
 - `stopParBatches` Positive integer indicating the minimum number of batches required at a hierarchy level to proceed with parallelized adjustment.
 If the number of batches is smaller, adjustment will be performed sequentially to avoid communication overheads.
 - `corereduction` Positive integer indicating the factor by which the number of processes should be reduced, once no further adjustment is possible for the current number of batches.[^5]
 - `mpi`: A boolean to (de)activate the MPI backend.
 If `TRUE`, this will replace the default `ForkCluster` or `PSOCKCluster`.